FFY07/rpg-game/README.md

 * Try to target enemies with the highest attack stat first.

 ## HEHE
-* Try to type `toothless` during character selection scene
+* Try to name a character `toothless` during character selection scene

 ## Additional Credits